 12-14 weeks: After their second vaccination, things get a little more exciting – it’s time to venture out into the big wide world.
 You could start in the garden, get them used to different surfaces, grass, decking and pavement.
 There will also be many new smells at this point.

 Then it’s time to think about the pavements outside of your garden, walking on the lead, parks and fields, people approaching you and your puppy, other dogs coming over to introduce themselves, and again, excited children.
 When you're out and about, it’s good to try and cover as many different types of people; think workmen in high-vis jackets, delivery drivers, groups of people – as wide a range as you can manage.

 It’s also a time when you can think about puppy training or puppy pre-school at your local Medivet.*

 A fundamental part of socialisation is teaching your puppy to ignore other dogs.
 This doesn’t mean that they don’t interact with other dogs, but they shouldn’t ambush every dog that comes their way.

-Try this – as you see a dog approaching you in the distant, start to engage with your puppy; you need to do this before they get over-excited.
-By doing this, you will build association that when they see a dog approaching, they need to check-in with you before engaging.
-You could reward them with a treat or if it’s a friendly dog you could allow them to interact.
+Try this – as you see a dog approaching you in the distance, start to engage with your puppy; you need to do this before they get over-excited.
+By doing this, you will build an association that when they see a dog approaching, they need to check-in with you before engaging.
+You could reward them with a treat or if it’s a friendly dog, you could allow them to interact.
 If you are consistent with this approach it should pay dividends in the future.

 15-16 weeks: At this point your puppy should have experienced most elements of your everyday life, and it will just be about increasing the frequency of their exposure to them.
 It is essential that all of the elements and steps above are introduced gradually and calmly and are not rushed.